Land and Environment Court

 Can I make any further input once an appeal has been filed?

 For a s34/s34AA or a final Court hearing, there will be an opportunity for you to address the commissioner either on site (as is now most common) or in Court.
 You will need to register your intention to speak with Council’s lawyer.
 If there’s something specific that you want the commissioner and parties to see (eg a ‘view’ impact), then you can ask to make to make your submission from your property.
+It is normal for representative of both parties (ie applicant and respondent) to accompany the commissioner, however you can ask that the numbers be kept down so that only those experts who need to understand your concerns are in attendance.

 The protocols for giving lay (ie ‘non-expert’) evidence on site are similar to those for presenting to local planning panels: